Middleton Tyas: Amenities

 There is one pub in the village, The Shoulder of Mutton; there is also The Scotch Corner Hotel at the famous roundabout.

 The village is served by Middleton Tyas Church of England primary school, which moved from the Victorian building in the centre of the village to a new purpose-built building on the outskirts.
 The old school was built in 1861-62 and the new school in 2003–04.
 The old school was sold and is now being extensively refurbished.

 The post office and shop closed in April 2003, leaving the village with no retail facilities within its boundaries, so the local community decided to open a new shop.
 Using grant aid from the Countryside Agency and DEFRA the villagers founded the Community Co-operative village store in the Memorial Hall.
-It was opened by local MP William Hague in April 2004.
+It was opened by the local MP, William Hague, in April 2004.
 The shop is open 55 hours a week and sells basic groceries, local produce, fruit and vegetables, newspapers and magazines; it has an in-store bakery and serves as an off-licence.
-Two part-time staff are employed and there is regular input from eight volunteers.
+There are two part-time staff and eight volunteers.

 The nearby Scotch Corner Service Station acts as a useful 24-hour shop for Middleton Tyas and other neighbouring villages.

 Governance

 The electoral ward with the same name stretches south-west to Skeeby and had a total population at the 2011 Census of 1,183.

+From 1974 to 2023 it was part of the district of Richmondshire and since then has been administered by the unitary North Yorkshire Council.